 Frank Lloyd Wright’s buildings have low ceilings, as Frank Lloyd Wright believed in what is known as compression and expansion.
 When you go into a Frank Lloyd Wright building, you may go into one room with a low ceiling and immediately go to an area with a higher ceiling.

 In designing the homes this way, the lower ceilings have a feeling of compression; the lower ceilings are usually in an area where people would not want to stay or hang around.
-In the Frank Lloyd Wright homes, you may often find the lower ceilings in a hallway or another space.
+In Frank Lloyd Wright homes, you may often find the lower ceilings in a hallway or another space.

 The feeling of compression was meant to make you feel a bit compressed or for the space to feel smaller or tighter due to the lower ceiling.